 Shallow-running crankbaits are mainly used in shallow water, but they can also become effective when bass are suspended in structure in deeper water.

-I like a 6-1/2 foot light to medium action power casting rod with a fast-action tip for these lures.
-Best results can be had with 12- to 14-pound test line and an ABU Garcia bait-casting reel.
-You can down-size the line to 8- to 10-pound test with the use of ABU Garcia's Cardinal spinning reel.
-This will help you achieve greater action and depth.
+I like a 7-1/2 foot light to medium action power casting rod with a fast-action tip for these lures.
+The best results can be achieved with a 12- to 14-pound test line and an ABU Garcia baitcasting reel.
+You can down-size the line to 8- to 10-pound test using ABU Garcia's spinning reel.
+This will help you achieve more significant action and depth.

-Some of the medium-depth runners are Bomber Model 7As and Norman's DD14's.
+Some of the medium-depth runners are Bomber Model 7As and Norman's NXS.
 I also like the Poe's 300 in crawfish colors around the new and full moons.
-The rest of the month I like a shad pattern.
+The rest of the month, I like a shad pattern.

-The best way to use crankbaits that dive to the medium depths is to bounce them off stumps, the bottom, or run them along the edges of shallow grass.
-Baits with narrow lips and thin sides have a tight, fast wiggle while baits with a broad lip will produce a wider, slower wiggle.
+The best way to use crankbaits that dive to medium depths is to bounce them off stumps or the bottom or run them along the edges of shallow grass.
+Baits with narrow lips and thin sides have a tight, fast wiggle, while baits with a broad lip will produce a wider, slower wiggle.

-The best rod to run these baits with will be one especially made for crankbaits like the All Star Classic Graphite 6-1/2-foot crankin' stick with fast tip action, medium power.
+The best rod to run these baits with will be one specially made for crankbaits like the All Star Classic Graphite 7-1/2-foot crankin' stick with fast tip action and medium power.
 Use 14-pound test line to get the best from these baits.
 Stren is my choice.

 These are the sizes of baits I prefer to use to locate fish.
 These big-lipped baits should be run down to their maximum running depth, then slowed to a crawl.
 They do their best when fished over submerged trees or when you're dredging the bottom.

-Deep divers will also be productive for you around or on top of grass.
-Most of the time you'll find me throwing a Poe's 400 in 10 to 14 feet of water early in the day.
-I'll fish the same bait later in the day at 30 feet.
-This is where you'll catch that hard-to-get bite from fish that are suspended in tree tops.
+Deep divers will also be productive around or on top of grass.
+Most of the time, you'll find me throwing a Poe's 400 in 10 to 14 feet of water early in the day.
+Then, I'll fish the same bait later in the day at 30 feet.
+This is where you'll catch that hard-to-get bite from fish suspended in treetops.

-It's not uncommon for me to have three or four rods in my boat with crankbaits tied on them, year around.
+It's not uncommon for me to have three or four rods in my boat with crankbaits tied on them year around.
 It's also not uncommon for me to fish with a deep-diver all day.
-If the fish bite it, I'll throw it.
+Then, if the fish bite it, I'll throw it.

 If you don't throw crankbaits as often as you should because you think they'll hang up easily or you'll lose them, don't worry.
 Most crankbaits can be retrieved.
 The most important thing is don't continue to pull on it once it becomes snagged.
 This only digs the hooks in deeper.
-Place your boat straight above or past your target snag spot and try to shake it loose.
-Sometimes you can thump your line like you would a bow with your thumb and index finger and the bait will just pop loose.
-Some people have become very skilled with this and lose few crankbaits.
+Instead, place your boat straight above or past your target snag spot and try to shake it loose.
+Sometimes you can thump your line like a bow with your thumb and index finger, and the bait will pop loose.
+Some people have become very skilled with this and lost a few crankbaits.

-If you don't choose to fish crankbaits, you're passing up some very exciting fishing trips when nothing else will work.
+If you don't choose to fish crankbaits, you pass up some exciting fishing trips when nothing else will work.